-Before you buy condoms, there are some important factors to think about, so use this guide to help you in buying condoms that will best suit your needs.
+When you are buying a condom, there are some important factors to think about, so use this guide to help you buy condoms that will best suit your needs.

 It'll also be wise to find out the truth from the condom myths circling about.
 Like, you should never use Saran wrap around a penis as a condom (a balloon doesn’t work, either).
 Also, know that a woman is NOT more protected, the tighter a condom fits her partner.